A Christmas story in two parts for your seasonal edification. The second part to follow over the next few days. I hope you enjoy.

 Gary Neville Saves Christmas

-Fibrous McNulty and Density O’Neill stopped the van on the brow of the hill that overlooked the village.
-The exhaust pumped thick white fumes into the frosty air.
+Fibrous McNulty and Density O’Neill stopped the van on the brow of the hill that overlooked the village, the exhaust pumping thick white fumes into the frosty air.
 It was late and the bejewelled night sky comforted them not one bit.
 Nor did the festive lights of the distant buildings they could see through the windscreen of the knackered Hiace.

 “Is this the last one?” asked Density, sucking on another pickled onion between sips of Lucozade.